 \subsection{HighNESS objectives}

-The HighNESS project, \cite{santoro2020development,doi:10.1080/00295639.2023.2204184}, is an EU-funded 3-year project, that commenced in October 2020.
+The HighNESS project, \cite{santoro2020development,HighnessCurrentStatus}, is an EU-funded 3-year project, that commenced in October 2020.
 The primary objective of the project is to develop a second cold neutron source at ESS that complements the first source located above the spallation target.
 For the initial instrument suite, the emphasis was on creating a source capable of providing a high brightness of thermal and cold neutrons.
-In contrast, the new sources, designed as part of the HighNESS project, focused on two distinct aspects: \begin{itemize} \item[-] Increase in Source Intensity: this entails boosting the total number of neutrons emitted from the source.
-Achieving a more intense source necessitates larger moderators and emission surfaces to enhance the count rate for instruments or experiments that require high flux. \item[-] Shift toward colder neutrons: this shift has manifested in the development of a very-cold neutron source and an ultra-cold neutron source, in addition to the second cold neutron source.
+In contrast, the new sources, designed as part of the HighNESS project, focused on two distinct aspects: \begin{itemize} \item[-] Increase in source intensity: this entails boosting the total number of neutrons emitted from the source.
+Achieving a more intense source necessitates larger moderators and emission surfaces to enhance the count rate for instruments or experiments that require high flux. \item[-] Shift toward colder neutrons: this shift has manifested in the development of a very cold neutron (VCN) source and an ultracold neutron (UCN) source, in addition to the second cold neutron source.
 To create a highly intense VCN source as part of the project, we have invested significant effort in extensively characterizing promising candidate materials.
 This comprehensive characterization is essential for fully developing the capabilities required to design a source utilizing these materials.
-The HighNESS project has placed specific emphasis on some distinct materials: solid deuterium and deuterated clathrate hydrates, that can be used as dedicated VCN moderator materials; nanodiamonds, graphite intercalation compounds, magnesium hydride, and clathrate hydrates as advanced reflectors to increase the VCN flux. \end{itemize} The second source was designed as a liquid-deuterium (LD$_{2}$) moderator based on proven technology.
-One of the main results of this work is a complete engineering design of the LD$_{2}$ moderator, taking into account the actual layout of the ESS target station.
-In addition to this, the project has explored several designs for VCN and UCN sources.
-These designs possibilities are described in~\cref{sec:vcn}, and~\cref{sec:UCN_intro} respectively.
-Furthermore, the project has successfully developed a set of neutron scattering instruments (see~\cref{sec:neutronscattering}) and conducted a conceptual design study for the NNBAR experiment in~\cref{sec:wp8}.
+The project has placed specific emphasis on distinct materials: solid deuterium and deuterated clathrate hydrates, suitable for use as dedicated VCN moderators.
+While nanodiamonds, graphite intercalation compounds, magnesium hydride, and clathrate hydrates (see \cref{sec:dch}) can serve as advanced reflectors to enhance the VCN flux.